Introduction to Oil Painting: Glass and Fabric (Indirect Methods)

 In these four weeks, we will practice 6 different methods of figure drawing:

-Week 1: gesture drawing and envelope drawing - male model
+Week 1: gesture drawing and envelope drawing

-Week 2: proportional measurements drawing - female model
+Week 2: proportional measurements drawing

-Week 3: anatomical drawing - female model
+Week 3: anatomical drawing

-Week 4: blind contour and mass drawing - male model
+Week 4: blind contour and mass drawing

 We will discuss the pros and cons to each technique, what tools to use and why, and how they can be combined as you discover what works best for you.
 This class focuses on technique rather than a finished product and is a great course for anyone interested in developing their drawing skills.